-You can implement further measures for physical distancing in the office by placing signs around the workplace as a reminder for people to stay 1.5 metres away from one another.
+You can implement further measures for physical distancing in the office by placing signs around the workplace as a reminder for people to stay 1.5 metre away from one another.
 It is also useful to have wall or floor markings in shared spaces such as the pantry to highlight the designated distance.

 Biophilic design is an architectural approach used to foster the inherent connection that people have with nature and green spaces.
-Incorporating manifestations of the natural environment or the outdoors into the workplace can help promote periods of rest and focus for staff.
+Incorporating manifestations of the natural environment or the outdoors into the workplace can help promote period of rest and focus for staff.

-Most office workers spend a bulk of their time indoors working to meet targets and deadlines which can make for an extremely stressful office environment.
+Most office workers spend a bulk of their time indoors working to meet targets and deadline which make for an extremely stressful office environment.
 Being surrounded by nature can relieve stress, boost productivity and lower blood pressure and heart rate.
-They have been scientifically proven to alleviate the pressures of work life while supporting one’s physical and mental wellbeing.
+They have been scientifically proven to alleviate the pressures of work life while supporting one's physical and mental wellbeing.
 This has a positive impact on employee performance and day-to-day functioning.

 There are numerous ways to integrate the beauty and benefits of plants into the workplace.
 This can range from an extensive vertical wall garden that features an intricately customised planting structure, to an overhead foliage for a canopy-like effect or even simple potted plants strategically positioned for exposure to sunlight.
 Recreating nature indoors is always a great way to improve the functional health benefits of the office space.

 Another idea is to create a soothing outdoor area reminiscent of a natural retreat.
 This space can be located anywhere from a calm and conducive spot in the office to an outdoor patio.
 Decorate the area with trickling water features, essential oils, rustic furniture and palm plants to enhance the biophilic experience.
-You may also want to source for natural materials such as sustainable timber for your office fit-out to cultivate an eco-friendly work environment.
+You may also want to source for natural materials such as sustainable timber for your office fit-out to cultivate an eco-friendly environment.